Skip to content

-Trigger your first Oz agent from Slack in ~15 minutes.
-Tag @Oz in a channel or thread, watch the agent work in the cloud, and get results back in the conversation.
+Trigger your first Oz agent from Slack in ~15 minutes and get results in-thread.

 Oz integrations let you trigger cloud agents directly from the tools your team already uses.
 This guide walks you through connecting Oz to Slack.
 Once set up, anyone on your team can tag @Oz in a message or thread to kick off a cloud agent that runs the task and posts results back to the conversation.

-An Oz cloud environment - Agents run inside a configured environment that includes repos and other dependencies.
-If you don't have one yet, follow the Cloud Agents Quickstart or run
+• An Oz cloud environment - Agents run inside a configured environment that includes repos and other dependencies.
+If you don’t have one yet, follow the Cloud Agents Quickstart or run /create-environment in Warp.

 The simplest way to set up the integration is using the Oz web app: